Copper–chlorine cycle

 The copper–chlorine cycle (Cu–Cl cycle) is a four-step thermochemical cycle for the production of hydrogen.
 The Cu–Cl cycle is a hybrid process that employs both thermochemical and electrolysis steps.

 It has a maximum temperature requirement of about 530 degrees Celsius.

 The Cu–Cl cycle involves four chemical reactions for water splitting, whose net reaction decomposes water into hydrogen and oxygen.
 All other chemicals are recycled.
 The Cu–Cl process can be linked with nuclear plants or other heat sources such as solar and industrial waste heat to potentially achieve higher efficiencies, lower environmental impact and lower costs of hydrogen production than any other conventional technology.

 The Cu–Cl cycle is one of the prominent thermochemical cycles under development within the Generation IV International Forum (GIF).
 Through GIF, over a dozen countries around the world are developing the next generation of nuclear reactors for highly efficient production of both electricity and hydrogen.

+India has inaugurated the world’s first Hydrogen Production Facility based on the Copper-Chlorine (Cu-Cl) Thermochemical Cycle utilizing nuclear process heat generated from the Fast Breeder Test Reactor at the Indira Gandhi Centre for Atomic Research (IGCAR), Kalpakkam.